 Service teams will consist of members of the campus technical community with expertise in the service area.
 Each team will have a team lead, selected by the team members.
-There is (or will be) a ServiceNow workgroup associated with each major service area.
+There is a ServiceNow workgroup associated with each major service area.

 Service Owner responsibilities

-The service owner is the organization that is responsible for ensuring that the service has the resources it needs.
+OIT is the SCCM service owner, and is responsible for ensuring that the service has the resources it needs.
 This includes funding hardware, licensing, maintenance and technical support as well as ensuring adequate staffing is available to support the service.
 The service owner is responsible for providing a service coordinator, whose selection will be recommended by the Active Directory Policy Working Group.
 The service owner has final responsibility for ensuring that the service meets the needs and expectations of the campus.

 Service Coordinator responsibilities

-The service coordinator is a staff member who is responsible for ensuring that the overall service is operating smoothly.
+The OIT/WMS manager is service coordinator, and is responsible for ensuring that the overall service is operating smoothly.
 The service coordinator acts as a point of contact for the service, and can direct inquiries to the appropriate service team.
 The coordinator ensures that service teams are meeting as needed, and that the service teams are coordinating with each other as needed.
 The service coordinator works with the service team leads to ensure that ServiceNow calls are handled appropriately.
 The service coordinator ensures that decisions about the service are made by the appropriate governance body.
 The service coordinator will assist the functional managers of the service team members with the identification of specific responsibilities to be included in a work plan.

 The service coordinator will serve as a liaison with the unit management and service team leads, and will assist with any workload issues if they arise.
 The service coordinator will notify the unit management of all service team members if changes to this document are proposed or approved.